 The US industrial buying culture treats engineering depth as the floor and outcome on a comparable customer line as the load-bearing claim.
 The capability tour is welcome.
 It is not the deal.
 The buyer expects the conversation to continue into US-installed customer outcomes: which US line ran faster, how warranty cost fell, what payback the customer reported, what the OEE delta was.
 Without those statements, the tour is a credential and the deal stalls.
 Per the US Bureau of Economic Analysis FDI inflows 2025, German direct investment in US smart-manufacturing is at a multi-year high and US procurement is processing more DACH Industrie 4.0 vendors than ever.
 The sort is faster, not friendlier.

 VDMA sector data and Germany Trade & Invest coverage confirm the DACH Industrie 4.0 export push into the US is accelerating.
-IMAP German Mid-Cap M&A Report 2026 and White & Case M&A Explorer 2026 note that the same outcome-claim gap surfaces at the diligence layer: capability-led decks price below outcome-led decks.
+IMAP German Mid-Cap M&A Report 2026 and White & Case M&A Explorer 2026 note that the same outcome-claim gap pages and sales materials at the diligence layer: capability-led decks price below outcome-led decks.

 When the US visitor walks the tour, every capability registers.
 The deal stalls because the conversation does not stage the next move the US buyer expects: which US customer ran the comparable, what the payback was, what the warranty exposure looks like in US terms.
 The plant did its job.
 The post-tour brief did not.
 The fix is not a better tour.
 The fix is the material that runs after the tour.
 See cultural translation gap and US buyer expectation gap.

-What does the firm send the US visitor on Tuesday morning after the Friday tour?
+What does GMA share the US visitor on Tuesday morning after the Friday tour?
 In DACH the answer is a follow-up email and a quote.
 In the US the answer needs to be a US-format outcome brief naming a US-comparable customer.
 Most firms do not have one staged.

 "Plant tour wins competence.
 Plant tour does not win the PO.
-In the US the competence is the floor."House reading
+In the US the competence is the floor."House view

 Stage one: audit the post-tour brief.
-Read the materials the firm sends the US visitor in the 72 hours after the visit.
+Evaluate the materials the company sends the US visitor in the 72 hours after the visit.
 Most firms produce a thank-you email, a technical specification document, and a quote.
 None of those stage US-comparable outcome.
 The deliverable is a named audit of the post-tour follow-through.

 Stage two: build the outcome library in US format.
 Convert the existing German customer references into US format: named customer or named industry, named line, quantified outcome (OEE delta, throughput delta, warranty-cost delta, payback months), then the capability that produced it.
 Where US installs do not exist, structure the European references in US format and explicitly map each to a US-comparable line.
 The library becomes the post-tour material.

-Stage three: rebuild the surfaces and brief the US visitor host.
+Stage three: rebuild the pages and sales materials and brief the US visitor host.
 Replace the post-tour pack with a US-format outcome brief.
 Train the host and the US-facing seat to stage the outcome conversation on the floor, not at dinner.
-Move pricing posture from Stundensatz framing to fixed-quote US capex anchors with US-style warranty and SLA terms.
+Move price presentation from Stundensatz framing to fixed-quote US capex anchors with US-style warranty and SLA terms.
 The plant does not change.
 The conversation around it does.
 See OEE, OPC UA, and the US distributor isn't doing marketing.

-This work fits inside a Market Entry Sprint (six to ten weeks, one US category and one corridor), a Cross-Border Build (three to six months, multi-channel US presence including the post-tour follow-through), or a Group Partnership (monthly retainer, twelve-month minimum, for Industrie 4.0 groups with multiple US-facing brands).
-Pricing is confirmed in discovery, not on the public site.
+This work fits inside a Market-Entry Marketing Sprint (six to ten weeks, one US category and one corridor), a Cross-Border Marketing Build (three to six months, multi-channel US presence including the post-tour follow-through), or a Global Marketing Partnership (monthly retainer, twelve-month minimum, for Industrie 4.0 groups with multiple US-facing brands).
+Pricing is discussed after GMA sees the company, market, and work needed.

 | Before rebuild (DACH post-tour) | After rebuild (US post-tour) |